Music Video

 The party has been done for hours

-I'm laying on bathroom tile
+I'm laying on the bathroom tile

-Spilling all my guts below the throne
+And spilling all my guts below the throne

-We sing the same old song
+Same old song, we sing the same old song

 We sing the same old, same sad song

-We sing the same old song
+Same old song, we sing the same old song

 We sing the same old, same sad song

-Writer(s): Jeremy Fraites, Wesley Schultz
+Written by: Jeremiah Fraites, Wesley Schultz